 SECTION 4.
 This ordinance shall be in full force and effect from and after its passage by the Common Council and approval by the Mayor.

-PASSED AND ADOPTED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this day of ferrer day of , 2012.
+PASSED AND ADOPTED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this 1/2 day of FEBRIARY, 2012.